 Surgical Treatments for Fibroids Gynecologists perform hysterectomy and myomectomy surgery.
 Hysterectomy is the removal of the uterus and is considered major abdominal surgery.

 Myomectomy is a surgery that involves cutting out the biggest fibroid or collection of fibroids and then stitching the uterus back together.
 Most women have multiple fibroids and it is not physically possible to remove all of them.
 Fibroids may grow back several years later.

 Uterine Fibroid Embolization

 Uterine fibroid embolization (UFE) is a minimally invasive treatment for fibroid tumors of the uterus.
 The procedure is also sometimes referred to as Uterine Artery Embolization (UAE).
 In a UFE procedure, physicians use an x-ray camera called a fluoroscope to guide the delivery of small particles to the uterus and fibroids.
 The small particles are injected through a thin, flexible tube called a catheter.
 These block the arteries that provide blood flow, causing the fibroids to shrink.
 Nearly 90 percent of women with fibroids experience relief of their symptoms.

 Uterine fibroids embolization is much less invasive than surgery.

-No surgical incision needed.
+No surgical incision is needed.

 Patients ordinarily can resume their usual activities weeks earlier than if they had a hysterectomy.

-Follow-up studies have shown that 90% of women underwent fibroids embolization experienced either significant or complete resolution of their fibroid-related symptoms.
+Follow-up studies have shown that 90% of women who underwent fibroids embolization experienced either significant or complete resolution of their fibroid-related symptoms.